We are currently accepting applications for the 2024 season

 Are you excited about farming?
 Do you want to be part of research that will help Montana farmers?
 Then we're looking for someone like you!
 Our seasonal workers make it possible for us collect, analyze, and share useful information about crop varieties and growing practices that can help small farmers succeed.
-Current research projects include field and laboratory studies of forage and cereal grains, apples, grapes, and cold-hardy berries, and integrated livestock in fruit and vegetable production.
+Current research projects include field and laboratory studies of forage and cereal grains, apples, grapes, and cold-hardy berries, vegetables and fermentation.

 As a seasonal employee, you may work directly with lead scientists, research associates, other seasonal helpers, or independently.
 Occasionally, you will be expected to travel off the farm to work at our associated research sites.
 The season begins either April 1 or May 1 and runs through October 31.
 These dates may be modified for the right candidate.
-The regular work schedule is Monday through Friday, 8:00 am to 4:30 pm (including ½ hour unpaid lunch break and two paid 15-minute breaks).
+The regular work schedule is Monday through Friday, 8:00 am to 4:30 pm (including ½ hour unpaid lunch break and two paid 15-minute breaks), adjusted for high temperature days.
 We ask workers to maintain some flexibility depending on project needs.

 Please note that most of our fields and landscapes are managed conventionally, meaning that pesticides are regularly applied.
 We may ask—but do not require—seasonal workers to apply these chemicals or to participate in pest control.
 Pesticide safety training is provided to all employees, and all staff are notified of the spray schedule and safe field re-entry intervals.